crmne/paolino.me/_posts/2025-04-01-standard-api-llm-capabilities-pricing.md

 Context windows, token limits, modalities, capabilities, pricing for standard and batch operations.
 Everything you need to programmatically pick a model and estimate costs.

 Parsera handles the scraping.
 They expose a public GET endpoint.
 RubyLLM integrates on day one.
-But this isn't just for RubyLLM — any library in any language can use it.
+But this isn't just for RubyLLM; any library in any language can use it.

 We're finalizing the schema now: [check out the draft][gist].
 Starting with OpenAI, Anthropic, Gemini, and DeepSeek.
 Feedback welcome in the [Gist comments][gist] or on [GitHub Discussions](https://github.com/crmne/ruby_llm/discussions).